ThomasClemons/ai-case-study/README.md

 ### Major Competitors

-JPMorgan Chase major competitors are:
+Major Competitors of JPMorgan Chase are:
 - [Bank of America](https://about.bankofamerica.com/en "Learn about Bank of America")
 - [Citigroup](https://www.citigroup.com/global "Learn about Citigroup")
 - [Wells Fargo](https://www.wellsfargo.com/about/ "Learn about Wells Fargo")